For Emergencies 24/7, call 203-562-4020

 We will make every effort to help you pay your water bill.
 Your water may be shut off if you do not pay the balance forward portion of your bill or if you do not make payment arrangements with us.
 If you are not able to meet your payment arrangements, please contact our Customer Care team and we will take your special circumstances into account.
 If your service is turned off for non-payment, you must make full payment of the past-due amount, plus a reconnection fee, before service can be restored.
 Service is normally restored within 24 hours.
 RWA employees assigned to resume your water service are not permitted to accept bill payments.

-Billing preference selection will be temporarily unavailable from March 20 to April 1 as we transition to our new customer platform.
-We will continue to honor the preferences you have selected, and you will be able to review and update your preferences in the new system after it goes live.
+PAPERLESS BILLING: Billing preference selection will be temporarily unavailable until April 2 as we transition to our new customer platform.
+We will continue to honor the preferences you previously selected for paper or electronic bills, and you will be able to review and update your preferences in the new system after it goes live.

 SCHEDULED PAYMENTS: If you use our customer portal to schedule payments, including Autopay automatic payments, you should be aware of the following: